EVM To Be Remodeled As Per International Standards: DG NIE - UrduPoint

 EVM To Be Remodeled As Per International Standards: DG NIE

-This was revealed by the Director General NIE, Abdul Majeed Soomro in an interview with APP on Tuesday.
+This was revealed by the Director General NIE, Abdul Majeed Soomro in an interview with APP.

 The DG informed that the Ministry of Science and Technology (MoST) has formed a five member committee under the chairmanship of Managing Director National Radio and Telecommunication Corporation (NRTC), Tofique Ahmed to prepare a proto-type of the EVM within a month, keeping in view the demands and requirements of Election Commission of Pakistan (ECP).